zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec16.md

 10. If the *Delete CDS* set is non-empty, then output *[DS16_DELETE_CDS]* with all name server IP addresses.

-11. If the *No Match CDS With DNSKEY* set is non-empty then for each key tag in the set output *[DS16_CDS_MATCHES_NO_DNSKEY]* with the CDS key tag and the name server IP addresses in the set per key tag.
+11. If the *No Match CDS With DNSKEY* set is non-empty then do:
+    * For each CDS key tag in the set do:
+        * Output *[DS16_CDS_MATCHES_NO_DNSKEY]* with the CDS key tag and the name server IP addresses in the set for that key tag.

+12. If the *DNSKEY Not Signed By CDS* set is non-empty then do:
+    * For each CDS key tag in the set do:
+        * Output *[DS16_DNSKEY_NOT_SIGNED_BY_CDS]* with the CDS key tag and the name server IP addresses in the set for that key tag.

-12. If the *DNSKEY Not Signed By CDS* set is non-empty then for each key tag in the set output *[DS16_DNSKEY_NOT_SIGNED_BY_CDS]* with the RRSIG key tag and the name server IP addresses in the set per key tag.
+13. If the *CDS Invalid RRSIG* set is non-empty then do:
+    * For each RRSIG key tag in the set do:
+        * Output *[DS16_CDS_INVALID_RRSIG]* with the RRSIG key tag and the name server IP addresses in the set for that key tag.

-13. If the *CDS Not Signed* set is non-empty then output *[DS16_CDS_UNSIGNED]* with all name server IP addresses in the set.
+14. If the *CDS Not Signed* set is non-empty then output *[DS16_CDS_UNSIGNED]* with all name server IP addresses in the set.

-14. If the *CDS Signed By Unknown DNSKEY* set is non-empty then output *[DS16_CDS_SIGNED_BY_UNKNOWN_DNSKEY]* with the name server IP addresses in the set.
+15. If the *CDS Signed By Unknown DNSKEY* set is non-empty then output *[DS16_CDS_SIGNED_BY_UNKNOWN_DNSKEY]* with the name server IP addresses in the set.

-15. If the *CDS Invalid RRSIG* set is non-empty then for each key tag in the set output *[DS16_CDS_INVALID_RRSIG]* with the RRSIG key tag and the name server IP addresses in the set per key tag.

 ## Outcome(s)